Lost Americana Tour

-The Lost Americana Tour is an ongoing concert tour by American musician and singer-songwriter MGK.
+The Lost Americana Tour was the headlining concert tour by American musician and singer-songwriter MGK.
 The tour is in support of his seventh studio album, Lost Americana (2025), and is co-headlined for the second North American leg by rapper Wiz Khalifa.
-It began on November 15, 2025, at the Camping World Stadium Campus in Orlando, United States, and conclude on July 1, 2026, at the Cascades Amphitheater in Ridgefield, United States.
+It began on November 15, 2025, in Orlando and concluded on July 1, 2026, in Ridgefield.

+For the first leg of the tour, MGK played his fifth album Tickets to My Downfall (2020) in full.

 Background

-MGK's seventh studio album, Lost Americana was released through labels EST 19XX and Interscope Records on August 8, 2025.
-A corresponding concert tour for the album was first teased by Universal Music Australia through social media, in which the Australian distributor encouraged fans to purchase the album to receive a future tour presale code.
+MGK's seventh studio album, Lost Americana, was released by EST 19XX and Interscope Records on August 8, 2025.
+A concert tour was first teased by Universal Music Australia through social media, in which Universal encouraged fans to purchase the album to receive a future tour pre-sale code.
 The tour was officially announced by MGK and promoter Live Nation on September 17, 2025.

+Set list

+The following set list was obtained from the concert held on March 10, 2026, at the Utilita Arena in Birmingham, United Kingdom.
+It does not represent all concerts for the duration of the tour.